Middle Caicos

 Middle Caicos is the largest island in the Turks and Caicos Islands.
 To the west, it is separated from North Caicos by Juniper Hole, and to the east, from East Caicos by Lorimer Creek, both narrow passages that can accommodate only small boats.
 The island is known for its extensive system of caves and its significant Lucayan Indian archaeological sites.
 The island is connected to North Caicos via a causeway.
 Middle Caicos was previously called Grand Caicos, although this name is not used today.

 Geography

 The island has an area of 144.2 km2 within the high water mark, and of 294.1 km2 within the shoreline.
 The difference between the two values is not accounted for as land area.
 It is part of the North Caicos and Middle Caicos District.

 Notable natural areas are the scenic Mudjin Harbour, located on the northern shore, and Conch Bar Caves.
 On the eastern part of the islands are the ruins of Haulover Plantation.
 There are at least 38 Lucayan sites on Middle Caicos.
 Recent excavation has revealed that Middle Caicos was likely the principal settlement of Lucayan people in the subtropics.
 Evidence of Lucayan settlements date back to 750 AD and archaeologists believe that as many as 4,000 Indians once lived on the island.

+The Fish Ponds and Crossing Place Trail Important Bird Area lies in the northwestern part of the island.